Robert Barnes (attorney)

-Robert Edward Barnes (born April 11, 1974) is a lawyer and founder of Barnes Law LLP, a Los-Angeles-based law firm.
+Robert Edward Barnes (born April 11, 1974) is an American lawyer and political commentator.
+He is the co-host, with David Freiheit, of the podcast Viva & Barnes: Law for the People.
+Founder of Barnes Law LLP, a Los Angeles–based law firm, Barnes gained public attention by representing perceived underdogs and for lawsuits involving constitutional issues.

 Early life and education

 Barnes grew up in East Ridge, Tennessee, attended Grace Baptist Academy, and later received a scholarship to the McCallie School, a private all-male high school.
 Barnes' father died when he was a child.

-He later attended Yale University for two years before transferring to the University of Tennessee at Knoxville in 1994, citing Yale's elitism as the reason behind his decision to switch schools.
-Barnes graduated from University of Wisconsin Law School.
+He later attended Yale University for two years before transferring to the University of Tennessee at Chattanooga in 1994, citing Yale's elitism as the reason behind his decision to switch schools.
+Afterwards, Barnes graduated from the University of Wisconsin Law School.

 Career

+Barnes was formerly a partner at the Bernhoft Law Firm.
+He later established his own practice, Barnes Law LLP, and is affiliated with Free America Law Center.